 The ride with my horse Fatima, was nice and relaxed.
-We rode along the river, across the cork dry plains and through the forest.
+We rode along the river, across the dry plains and through the forest.
 Quite unexpectedly, we saw an armadillo in the bushes.
 Like the giant anteater, this is a nocturnal animal, so we were lucky!

-Today I went horseback riding with Dutch couple Ted and Anneke, their translator Gabriela and our “cowboys.”
+Today I went horseback riding with Dutch couple Ted and Anneke, their Colombian translator Gabriela and our “cowboys.”
 The horseback riding started with a slight delay; someone had forgotten to close the gate the night before, so some of the horses had run away.
-So we had to wait a while until the horses returned -:) After I hoisted myself-not too charmingly-on my horse, the new adventure could begin.
+So we had to wait a while until the horses returned -:) After I put myself-not too charmingly-on my horse, the new adventure could begin.

 We had chosen a short, not too strenuous ride.
 Gabriela quickly proved to be an experienced rider, but for the rest of us it took some getting used to again.
 It had been a while since we had ridden.